 Trade Insurance can quickly become a minefield.
 Insurance jargon, terms and conditions and different levels of cover can all turn you off quite quickly.
 Let's look at the differences between Public Liability Insurance and Contractors All Risk Insurance and break these policies down into something more accessible and concise.
 What are both insurance policies for?
 What are the main differences?
 And do we really need just one or the other, or can we have a combined trade insurance policy with the two of them?

 What is Public Liability Insurance?

 Some in the trade game refer to it as 'not worth leaving the house without it' Insurance.
 Want to find out more about Public Liability Insurance?
-Read one of our popular articles on it here.
+This article highlights the reasons why Public Liability Insurance is important.

 What is Contractors All Risk Insurance?

 More often than not, Contractors All Risks Insurance is purchased by tradesmen working in construction or as a building contractor who typically work with larger contracts, with more extensive machinery and staff who store possessions on site whilst they work.

 We have worked with thousands of tradesmen for many years and aim to give you the proper protection at the best price.
 Contractor's All Risk Insurance is a popular add-on to our aforementioned Public Liability Insurance (and our Employers' Liability Insurance).

 Interested in more information?
 Read all about Contractor's All Risks Insurance for tradesmen now.